FarronF/limerick-council-meetings/meetings/2021/03/18-Virtual Monthly Meeting of Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th March 2021.md

 volume of traffic passing through and coming to the town and improve the safety of vehicles

-and pedestrians and road users.---
+and pedestrians and road users.
+---
 3

 8.Notice of Motion submitted by Councillor Teefy